golangee/reflectplus/README.md

 # reflectplus [![GoDoc](https://godoc.org/github.com/golangee/reflectplus?status.svg)](http://godoc.org/github.com/golangee/reflectplus)
 The missing reflection bits for go.
-This library parses your go source code and generates reflection information at compile time, which can be inspected later at runtime.
-This can be also used for code generation.
+This library parses your go source code and generates reflection information at compile time, which can be inspected later at generation or runtime.
+It provides also a some small convenience helpers for code generation, e.g. to implement an interface in just 5 lines of code.

+It is based on the [go-x-tools](https://godoc.org/golang.org/x/tools/go/packages).

 Using this library, you can work around the following issues:
 * inspect function parameter names: https://github.com/golang/go/issues/12384